Configuration

 An array containing pages and sections.
 If not specified, it defaults to all Markdown files found in the source root in directory listing order.

-For example, here pages specifies two sections and a total of four pages:
+For example, here pages specifies two sections and a total of five pages:

 export default {